sscit/rel/rel-py/README.md

 l.SetLogLevel(rel.LogLevel.INFO)
 ```

 In this example, an object of class `Logger` is created.
 Log data is sent to stdout.
-If log data shall be written into file, filepath can be handed over to the constructor.
+If log data shall be written into file, a file path can be handed over to the constructor.
 If necessary, custom log level can be set to ERROR, WARNING, INFO, and DEBUG.
 Default is WARNING.
-Be aware, that DEBUG produces loads of output, which slows down execution signficiantly.
+Be aware, that DEBUG produces loads of output, which slows down execution significiantly.

 ### FileEngine